developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/setup/index.md

  a.
 Click on the desired Mac OS X `.dmg` package(s). <br>
  b.
 Accept the end-user license agreement to begin the download.

 2. When the download completes, double-click the `.dmg` file to open it.
-Depending on the target platform, a window similar to the images below appear.
+Depending on the target platform, a window appears similar to the images below:
 <img alt="" style="height:350px" src="../../images/getting-started/setup/18_eb-Android_mac_install.png"/>
 <img alt="" style="height:350px" src="../../images/getting-started/setup/18_eb-WinCE_mac_install.png"/>
 3. Drag and drop the Enterprise Browser icon onto the Applications folder (in the direction of the arrow).
 This copies the Enterprise Browser files and folders into the Application folder on the host Mac, creating a directory structure similar to the one shown in the image below: